 Morning report takes place Monday through Saturday at all inpatient training sites is an interactive case-based discussion led by the chief residents with guidance and participation by faculty.
 One report each week is specifically for interns and Saturday report is for all housestaff in the hospital.
 We emphasize clinical reasoning and pathophysiology of disease in these discussions.
 Indications and accuracy of diagnostic testing, medical management and the literature supporting the most appropriate options are reviewed, and key concepts are summarized as “take home” learning points.

 The ambulatory medicine didactic curriculum of the Yale Primary Care Residency is among the most comprehensive and effective seminar series offered in any training program.
 Organized around 12 recurring outpatient medicine themes, the curriculum features lectures, interactive seminars, peer teaching, self-directed and experiential learning, workshops, and off-site experiences.
-By way of example, two recent theme day schedules are detailed below.
+By way of example, two theme day schedules from AY13-14 are detailed below.